Double Crust Chicken Pot Pie

 Make the Crust

-- Combine the flour and salt in a medium bowl.
-Add the butter and shortening, then use a pastry cutter or fork to break down the fat until it becomes the size of peas.
-Pour in 6 tablespoons of water and mix gently with a rubber spatula or wooden spoon until the dough just starts to form a shaggy mass.
-Add more water one tablespoon at a time if needed.
-Use your hands to press the dough until it just comes together.
-Resist the urge to knead and squish - overmixing will make it tough.
-The dough should not be sticky, and you should be able to see tiny pieces of butter and shortening flecked throughout.
+- Add 6 tablespoons of ice water and mix gently with a rubber spatula or wooden spoon until the dough begins to form a shaggy mass.
+If needed, add more water, one tablespoon at a time.
+Use your hands to bring the dough together, pressing gently—do not knead or overmix.
+The dough should not be sticky, and small bits of butter and shortening should still be visible.

 Make the Filling